Fury-Labs/furya/tests/localosmosis/README.md

     #     GO_VERSION: 1.20
 ```

-2. Checkout the Osmosis repository to a different `ref` that includes the new version, and then rebuild and restart LocalOsmosis using `make localnet-start`.
+2. Checkout the Furya repository to a different `ref` that includes the new version, and then rebuild and restart LocalFurya using `make localnet-start`.
 Make sure to don't delete your `~/.furyad-local` folder.

 ## FAQ